getlantern/lantern-sdk/README.md

 # Overview
-The Lantern SDK provides access to Lantern's infrastructure for accessing blocked apps and services.
-It is intended to be used by partners and third parties as an alternative route for VPN and proxy traffic, acting as a backup.
+The Lantern SDK provides access to the infrastructure of the Lantern circumvention tool.
+It is intended to be used by partners and third parties as an alternative or backup route for VPN and proxy traffic.

 ## High-Level Overview

-1.
+1. For each partner that wants to integrate the SDK, Lantern will generate an API key that is tied to usage data to distinguish traffic among providers.
+2. Each API key is tied to usage data such as bandwidth.
 2. The SDK exposes an API that handles tunneling traffic through Lantern's infrastructure.
 3.